mcminis1/baldrick/README.md

 You'll need a postgres db (though it would be easy to generalize to another db).
 You will also need to edit the alembic.ini file so the username/password/host are all right for your db.

-You'll need ot use `gcloud` to set up credentials and your project for BigQuery.
+You'll need to use `gcloud` to set up credentials and your project for BigQuery.
 The initial steps in the following section go over this part.

 You should then be able to spin up a local server.
 ```bash